zammad/zammad-documentation/prerequisites/software.rst

    Docker and package installations provide the required ruby dependencies!

-| Zammad requires Ruby.
-All required rubygems like ruby on rails are listed in
+Zammad requires Ruby.
+All required rubygems like ruby on rails are listed in the Gemfile.

-  the Gemfile.
-| The following Ruby version is supported:
-| ``Ruby 3.2.3``
+In the following table you can find the supported Ruby version for the different Zammad versions:

 .. csv-table:: Zammad/Ruby version compatibility
    :header: "Zammad", "Ruby"